-Kyra Bussanich owns Kyra's Bake Shop in downtown Lake Oswego, which is a completely gluten-free facility.
-She developed the bakery and the recipes before gluten-free was really a part of the larger conversation out of her own necessity.
-Kyra had spent many years battling serious stomach issues and doctors had tried a variety of treatments without results.
-She decided to cut gluten from her diet as a last effort, and before she knew it her condition was improving.
-Kyra believed in her recipes so much that she took them to the hit Food Network show, Cupcake Wars and won.
+Kyra Bussanich owns Kyra's Bake Shop in downtown Lake Oswego, which is a completely gluten free facility.
+She developed the bakery and the recipes out of her own necessity before gluten free was really a part of the larger conversation.
+Kyra had spent many years battling serious stomach issues, and doctors had tried a variety of treatments without results.
+She decided to cut gluten from her diet as a last ditch effort and before she knew it, her condition was improving.
+Kyra believed in her recipes so much that she took them to the hit Food Network show, "Cupcake Wars" and won.
 She was invited back on the show, and won again.
 And then a third time.
 And then a record fourth time.
 Kyra is the only four-time winner of Cupcake Wars, and you can experience her genius for yourself at her shop.
 Everything is amazing, but the cinnamon rolls are simply incredible.

 Melissa is a true pioneer in a city built by pioneers.
 She's the owner of the first legal food truck in all of Oregon City called The Perky Pantry.
 Located inside The Hive Taphouse, she serves a wide selection of delicious foods.
 While all amazing, the Philly Cheesesteak is out of this world, and something that must be tried by everyone at least once.
 Her pierogi are also delicious; you can see how they're made in our Facebook Live video.